Skip to content

 For local development

 To make changes to the theme, custom module, or files stored within local you can either modify them directly inside the containers, or you can mount the shared storage and make changes there.
-Changes to the live storage are symboliclly linked to the containers and will appear real time in the environment -- very handy for theme development!
+Changes to the live storage are symbolically linked to the containers and will appear real time in the environment -- very handy for theme development!
+This is only available for development environment starting with devel-*.

 Note that subsequent deploys only do a git fetch to avoid overwriting local changes.
 You are responsible for doing a git pull to apply new changes.